Samet-Aslan/subreddit-image-fetcher/README.md

 A Python-based tool that fetches and processes content from any subreddit.

-## 🚧 Development Status
-⚠️ This project is still in active development.
-Features may change, and bugs may exist.

 ## ✨ Features
-✅ Retrieve latest posts from specified subreddits
+✅ Retrieve latest 10 posts from specified subreddits
-✅ Filter and download content (text, images, or other media)
+🔜 Filter and download content (text, images, or other media)
-✅ Analyze and categorize posts based on predefined criteria
+🔜Analyze and categorize posts based on predefined criteria
-✅ Ignore or flag sensitive content based on platform guidelines
+🔜 Ignore or flag sensitive content based on platform guidelines
 🔜 Future features: Custom subreddit selection, automation tools

 ## 📦 Installation